NoahSaso/cw-flash-ui-tutorial/README.md

 ### (2) `selectors/contract.ts` line 47

-Now we want to inform the user how much their wallet has already provided to the flash loan contract.
+Now we want to inform the user how much their wallet has already provided to the flash loan smart contract.
 Assume you already know the wallet address since we set it up earlier.

 ```ts